Racism in Israel: Zionism

 Chaim Herzog condemned the Zionism is racism UN resolution, saying that Zionism is non-discriminatory and non racist.
 The resolution was later revoked.

 Some critics of Israel equate Zionism with racism, or describe Zionism itself as racist or discriminatory.
 In 1975, the United Nations General Assembly passed Resolution 3379, which concluded that "Zionism is a form of racism and racial discrimination".
 During debate on the resolution, U.S. ambassador Daniel Patrick Moynihan argued that Zionism "clearly is not a form of racism", defining racism as "an ideology ... which favors discrimination on the grounds of alleged biological differences".

-The resolution was revoked by Resolution 46/86 on 16 December 1991.
+Edward Said, in his 1979 essay "Zionism from the Standpoint of Its Victims", wrote: Zionism has hidden, or caused to disappear, the literal historical ground of its growth, its political cost to the native inhabitants of Palestine, and its militantly oppressive discriminations between Jews and non-Jews...
+Today the one issue that electrifies Israel as a society is the problem of the Palestinians, whose negation is the most consistent thread running through Zionism."The resolution was revoked by Resolution 46/86 on 16 December 1991.
 Speaking to the General Assembly, George H. W. Bush said "to equate Zionism with the intolerable sin of racism is to twist history and forget the terrible plight of Jews in World War II and indeed throughout history".

 Supporters of Zionism, such as Chaim Herzog, argue that the movement is non-discriminatory and contains no racist aspects.